jundalisay/spblist/content/en/research/mayan/popol/part-2/chapter-09.md

 "Very well," said Hunahpú.

-Then the Lords of Xibalba seized the ball; they threw it directly at the ring of Hunahpú.
+Then the Lords of Xibalba seized the ball and threw it directly at the ring of Hunahpú.
 Immediately, while those of Xibalba grasped the handle of the knife of flint, the ball rebounded and bounced all around the floor of the ball-court.

 "What is this?" exclaimed Hunahpú and Xbalanqué.
 "You wish to kill us?
 Perchance you did not send to call us?
 And your own messengers did not come?
 In truth, unfortunate are we!
 We shall leave at once," the boys said to them.